 7.6 If Timescale suspends, limits, or terminates the Customer’s access to or use of any portion or all of the Cloud Services, the Customer remains responsible for all fees incurred during the suspension and will not be entitled to any credit or refund.

 9.1 Timescale Rights.
 Timescale or its licensors retain all rights, title, and interest, including all Intellectual Property Rights, in and to the Cloud Services; the Timescale Software, including all related and underlying technology and documentation; and any derivative works, changes, corrections, bug fixes, enhancements, updates, modifications, or improvements of any of the foregoing (“Modifications”), and including any Feedback (collectively, the “Timescale Materials”).
-Except for the express limited rights set forth under this Agreement, no right, title, or interest in any Timescale Materials is granted to Customer.
-Customer acknowledges that the licenses granted in this Agreement do not include the right to prepare any Modifications of the Timescale Materials.
-Timescale reserves all rights not expressly granted in this Agreement.
+Except for the express limited rights set forth under these Cloud Terms, no right, title, or interest in any Timescale Materials is granted to Customer.
+Customer acknowledges that the licenses granted in these Cloud Terms do not include the right to prepare any Modifications of the Timescale Materials.
+Timescale reserves all rights not expressly granted in these Cloud Terms.
 No rights are granted by implication.

 10.1 Confidential Information.
-Each party shall retain in confidence the Confidential Information disclosed or made available by the other party pursuant to this Agreement.
-For purposes of this Agreement, “Confidential Information” means any technical or business information disclosed by one party to the other party that: (a) if disclosed in writing, is marked “confidential” or “proprietary” at the time of such disclosure; (b) if disclosed orally, is identified as “confidential” or “proprietary” at the time of such disclosure, and is summarized in writing sent by the disclosing party to the receiving party within thirty (30) days after any such disclosure; or (c) under the circumstances, a person exercising reasonable business judgment would understand to be confidential or proprietary.
+Each party shall retain in confidence all Confidential Information disclosed or made available by the other party.
+For purposes of these Cloud Terms, “Confidential Information” means any technical or business information disclosed by one party to the other party that: (a) if disclosed in writing, is marked “confidential” or “proprietary” at the time of such disclosure; (b) if disclosed orally, is identified as “confidential” or “proprietary” at the time of such disclosure, and is summarized in writing sent by the disclosing party to the receiving party within thirty (30) days after any such disclosure; or (c) under the circumstances, a person exercising reasonable business judgment would understand to be confidential or proprietary.
 Notwithstanding any failure to so designate it, the Timescale Materials are Timescale’s Confidential Information and Content is Customer’s Confidential Information.

 10.2 Confidentiality Obligations.
-Each party shall (a) maintain the confidentiality of the other party’s Confidential Information using at least a reasonable degree of care; (b) refrain from using the other party’s Confidential Information except for the purpose of performing its obligations under this Agreement; and (c) not disclose Confidential Information to any third party except to employees, subcontractors, and agent as is reasonably required in connection with this Agreement and who are subject to confidentiality obligations at least as protective as those set forth in this Section 10.
+Each party shall (a) maintain the confidentiality of the other party’s Confidential Information using at least a reasonable degree of care; (b) refrain from using the other party’s Confidential Information except for the purpose of performing its obligations under these Cloud Terms; and (c) not disclose Confidential Information to any third party except to employees, subcontractors, and agent as is reasonably required in connection with these Cloud Terms and who are subject to confidentiality obligations at least as protective as those set forth in this Section 10.

 10.3 Confidentiality Limitations.
 The confidentiality obligations will not apply to any Confidential Information of the other party which (a) is now or hereafter becomes generally known or available to the public, through no act or omission on the part of the receiving party; (b) was known, without restriction as to use or disclosure, by the receiving party prior to receiving such information from the disclosing party; (c) is rightfully acquired by the receiving party from a third party who has the right to disclose it and who provides it without restriction as to use or disclosure; or (d) is independently developed by the receiving party without access to any Confidential Information of the disclosing party.
 The receiving party may disclose Confidential Information to the extent required by any law or regulation or by order of a court or governmental body of competent jurisdiction, provided that the receiving party uses reasonable efforts to give the disclosing party reasonable advance notice of such required disclosure in order to enable the disclosing party to prevent or limit such disclosure (“Permitted Disclosures”).
 Timescale will have no obligation under this Section 10 for any Content or other data that Customer transmits to the Cloud Service in breach of Section 5 (Acceptable Use Policy).